intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 # Inventory Configuration

-Nauta uses Ansible for certain provisioning tasks during installation.
-You must create (or modify) an Ansible inventory file to match your hardware configuration.
-Nauta will look for your inventory file at the location defined the `ENV_INVENTORY` environment variable (explained in [Installation Process](Installation_Process/IP.md)).
+Nauta uses Ansible* for certain provisioning tasks during installation.
+You _must_ create (or modify) an Ansible inventory file to match your hardware configuration.
+Nauta will look for your inventory file at the location defined in the `ENV_INVENTORY` environment variable (see [Installation Process](../Installation_Process/IP.md) for more information).

 Your Nauta cluster will contain one Master node and one or more Worker nodes.
-Each of these nodes must be specified in the inventory file.
+Each of these nodes _must be_ specified in the Inventory file.

 ## Invetory File Example

-Below is an example of Inventory File and shows one Master Node and five Worker nodes.
+Below is an example of Inventory file and shows one Master Node and five Worker nodes.
 Your configuration may differ from the example shown.

-Note that Ansible uses the YAML format.
+**Note:** Ansible uses the YAML* format.

 ```yaml
 **[master]**